UCSBCarpentry/2022-05-12-ucsb-webscraping/setup.md

 1. Open a new shell (e.g. Terminal on Mac, or the Anaconda command-line tool on Windows)
 2. Type the following:

-> conda install scrapy
+> 'conda install scrapy'
 >
 {: .source}

 Alternatively, if you have another distribution of Python, you can try using pip:

-> pip install Scrapy
+> 'pip install Scrapy'
 >
 {: .source}